viyadb/website/usage/usage.md

  * cpu - List of zero-based CPU indices that this process will use, defaults to all available CPUs.
  * port - REST service port number, defaults to 52341.
  * tables - List of [table descriptors](#usage-creating-tables).
+ * statsd - If specified, some metrics will be reported to the given Statsd host

 ## Creating Tables